-This recipe is much easier to make than the original Italian recipe and is lower in calories and fat.
 I use Angel Food cake, Lite Cool Whip, Neufchatel Cheese (pictured below), some powdered sugar, Espresso coffee with vanilla and coffee flavored liquor, a few chocolate chips and some cocoa powder.
-One piece of this delicious Light Tiramisu is approximately only 275 calories and 9 grams of fat!
+One piece of this delicious Tiramisu Angel Food Cake is approximately only 275 calories and 9 grams of fat!
 That’s about 45% fewer calories and 73% less fat than an original Tiramisu recipe!

 I use the Angel Food cake from grocery store bakery so, that cuts out some work and dirty dishes.
-For $2 more than the cost of a box mix, it is worth it to me to buy one already made from the bakery.
-I cut the cake into wedges and arrange them in an 8″x 8″x 3″ baking dish or similar size casserole dish.
+Just cut the cake into wedges and arrange them in an 8″x 8″x 3″ baking dish or similar size casserole dish.
+You can use a trifle dish too.

 I make a small mocha of Espresso which, is only two demi cups but, you can substitute strong coffee instead or use instant Espresso granules to make the coffee.
-I mix one tsp each of vanilla and coffee liquor into the cooled coffee and then drizzle it over the Angel Food cake wedges.
+Mix in one teaspoon each of vanilla and coffee liquor into the cooled coffee and then drizzle it over the Angel Food cake wedges.

-Add some semi-sweet chocolate chips over the top of the cake.
+Add some semi-sweet chocolate chips over the top of the cake because chocolate morsels make anything taste great.
+Yep!
+Anything!

 Then, I mix the Neufchatel cream cheese, powdered sugar and Cool Whip Lite in a bowl and pour it over the Angel Food Cake.

 Using a sifter, I sift some cocoa powder on top and then refrigerate it for 4 hours and serve.
-It comes together quickly with little mess.
+It comes together quickly with little mess as long as you’re careful with that sifter.

-This lighter version of Tiramisu is not only a tasty dessert but, it has far less calories and fat than traditional Tiramisu.
-Because it takes little time to make, it is great for parties or a casual night at home with with a hot cup of your favorite coffee with no guilt!
+This Tiramisu Angel Food cake is quite heavenly.
+It is not only a tasty dessert but, it has far fewer calories and fat than traditional Tiramisu.
+Because it takes little time to make, it is great for parties or a casual night at home with a hot cup of your favorite coffee with little guilt!

 More Desserts from No Plate Like Home: